Jinger Duggar Stuns In Latest Instagram Snap As She & Jeremy Vuolo Attend Friend’s Wedding

 Jinger Duggar has branched out when it comes to her wardrobe ever since she married husband Jeremy Vuolo in 2016.
 Now she is totally into donning pants, shorts, and tank tops.
 However, this girl can still rock a dress and that is just what she did as she attended a wedding in Texas over the weekend.

-Jinger, Jeremy, and their daughter Felicity, flew from their home n Los Angeles to Texas to see their good friends, Cade Foehner and Gabby Barrett, get married.
+Jinger, Jeremy, and their daughter Felicity, flew from their home in Los Angeles to Texas to see their good friends, Cade Foehner and Gabby Barrett, get married.
 Their names may sound a little familiar as the newly wedded couple competed against each other on season 16 of American Idol.
 The two couples became fast friends and Jinger and Jeremy were thrilled to be watching them get hitched.
-Jeremy was actually there to officiate the wedding as well.
-His wife looked just as gorgeous as the bride, as seen in an Instagram snap that Jinger shared on Saturday.
+Jeremy also officiated the wedding as well.
+Jinger looked gorgeous in a simple blue dress, as seen in an Instagram snap she shared on Saturday.

-The photo is a family portrait of Jinger Duggar with her handsome husband and adorable baby girl.
-The Counting On stars are all dressed up for the nuptials.
-Jinger is wearing a midnight blue dress with a scoop neck and gathered sleeves.
+The upload is a family portrait of Jinger, Jeremy, and Felicity.
+The Counting On stars were all dressed up for the nuptials.
+Jinger wa wearing a midnight blue dress with a scoop neck and gathered sleeves.
 The hem of the dress is right at knee-level and she paired it with matching wedge sandals.
-Jinger’s blond highlighted locks was worn down with her bangs pulled back on one side.
+Her blond, highlighted locks were worn down and her bangs were pulled back on one side.

-Jeremy is seen in a black suit with a white shirt and a plum-colored tie, which goes along with the color theme of the wedding.
-Felicity is wearing a light pink dress with a blue headband.
-Duggar fans commented on how stunning Jinger looks and are thrilled to see such a great family portrait.
+Jeremy was seen in a black suit with a white shirt and a plum-colored tie, which matched the color theme of the wedding.
+Felicity was wearing a light pink dress with a blue headband.
+Duggar fans commented on how stunning Jinger looked and are thrilled to see such a great family portrait.

-Photos of Cade Foehner began showing up on Jeremy’s Instagram feed earlier this year, so it stands to reason that they met about that time.
-They seemed to become fast friends.
-He and Jinger started hanging out with Cade and Gabby quite often as they are all involved in similar ministries and share the same Christian faith.
-That bond seems to have been the perfect fit for their close friendship.
+Photos of Cade began showing up on Jeremy’s Instagram feed earlier this year, so it can be safe to say they met about that time.
+The two seemed to become fast friends, and Jeremy and Jinger started hanging out with Cade and Gabby quite often, as they are all involved in similar ministries and share the same Christian faith.
+That bond seems to have cemented their close friendship.

 View this post on Instagram